Bioviking/Protein-Prediction-Project/README.md

-# Protein_Project - runs with Ubuntu, python 3 and modules of the versions from January 2017
+# Protein_Project - runs with Ubuntu 16.04.2 LTS (GNU/Linux 4.4.0-66-generic x86_64), python 3 and modules of the versions from January 2017
 by Ryno Lawson